AlphaFold¶

 Appendices¶

-Building the singularity image:
+Building the singularity image on CSD3:

 git clone alphafold